Ray fans 14, Kirk gets winning hit, Jays beat White Sox 3-1

 Anderson lined out in the first, struck out in the third, grounded out in the sixth, and struck out on three pitches to end the seventh, stranding runners at first and second.

+Anderson’s second strikeout was the 14th for Ray, who pumped his fist enthusiastically as he hopped off the mound.

+“I knew it was probably my last hitter and I just dug deep,” Ray said.
+“I threw three really good sliders and got the punch out.
+I was just fired up.”

-Anderson’s second strikeout was the 14th for Ray.
-That boosted Ray’s season total to 192, one more than the New York Yankees’ Gerrit Cole for the AL lead.
+The 14 strikeouts boosted Ray’s season total to 192, one more than the New York Yankees’ Gerrit Cole for the AL lead.
 Philadelphia’s Zack Wheeler leads the majors with 204 after fanning 10 Tampa Bay batters Wednesday.

 Ray is the first left-hander in Blue Jays history to strike out 14 in a game.